heroiclabs/nakama-docs/docs/runtime-code-basics.md

 !!!
 Note
     This path must be relative to the default or set runtime path.

-We provide <a href="../runtime-code-typescript-setup/#typescript-setup">a guide on how to get started</a> with the JavaScript runtime by writing your code in TypeScript and using its compiler to generate a ".js" bundle that can be interpreted by Nakama.
+We provide a <a href="../runtime-code-typescript-setup/#typescript-setup">guide on how to get started</a> with the JavaScript runtime by writing your code in TypeScript and using the compiler to generate a ".js" bundle that can be interpreted by Nakama.
 The server support for JavaScript has been built to directly consider the use of TypeScript for your code and is the recommended way to develop your JavaScript code.

 ## Examples